-Within the framework of the resolution and restructuring regime - Amendment Directive (EU) 2019/879 (BRRD II) and Amendment Regulation (EU) 2019/876 (CRR II) concerning the loss absorption and recapitalisation capacity of credit institutions - institutions are required to maintain not only the regulatory own funds but also where necessary liabilities which are convertible into equity in order to ensure that they are able in total to comply with the minimum requirement for own funds and eligible liabilities (MREL).
+Within the framework of the recovery and resolution regime (BRRD guideline; revised within the framework of the EU banking package in 2019 and enacted in national law in Germany with the Recovery and Resolution Act (Sanierungs- und Abwicklungsgesetz - SAG)), institutions are obliged to maintain liabilities in the amount of the so-called MREL ratio which are convertible into equity in addition to the regulatory own funds.
 Clear limits have been set with regard to the possibility of converting liabilities (bail-in capacity).
 In particular, there is the principle that the position of any creditor must not be worse than that which would result under regular insolvency proceedings (NCWO, principle of no creditor worse off).
 This for instance means that deposits, to the extent that they are backed by the national deposit protection funds, are not bail-in-capable, and are thus excluded from conversion.
-The precise extent of the MREL ratio is defined by the regulator in relation to specific institutions.
-The pbb Group aims to comply with an MREL ratio of at least 8 % in relation to TLOF (total liabilities and own funds), and considerably exceeded this requirement in the reporting year (as was indeed the case in the previous year).
+The precise extent of this ratio is defined by the regulator in relation to specific institutions.

+The pbb Group aims to comply with an MREL ratio of at least 8 % in relation to TLOF (total liabilities and own funds), and considerably exceeded this requirement in the reporting year 2020 (as was indeed the case in the previous year).